danny-ell77/Workflow_Engine_Assessment/README.md

-Components of workflow engine:
+### Components of workflow engine:

-1. Wporkflow Definition
+- Workflow Definition
-2. Task Queue
+- Task Queue
-3. Timers ---> for timeouts
+- Timers ---> for timeouts
-4. State ---> for Persistence
+- State ---> for Persistence

-Elements of the workflow instance
+### Elements of the workflow instance

-1. Trigger
+- Trigger
-2. Action
+- Action
-3. Conditions
+- Conditions

+### Implementation

 Use the Builder Pattern to create the workflow Definition and the observer pattern to model how the nodes of the workflow interact